grandady/salesdata_Exploration/README.md

 23. Contact First Name: First name of the customer’s contact person.
 Complements personalized communication efforts.

-24.Deal Size: Size or value of the deal.
+24. Deal Size: Size or value of the deal.
 Useful for revenue analysis and sales strategy.

 ### Data Exploration